Chiung Yao: Early life and education

-Chen Che was born in Chengdu, Republic of China, on 20 April 1938.
+Chen Che was born in Chengdu, China, on 20 April 1938.
 She experienced an unstable childhood due to the Second Sino-Japanese War.
 Her father, Chen Chih-ping, came from a humble background in Hengyang, while her mother, Yuan Hsing-shu, belonged to an upper-class family with roots in Suzhou and Shanghai; her grandfather was the head of the Bank of Communications.
 Yuan fell in love with Chen Chih-ping, who was her Chinese teacher, and the two defied social norms and married.
 When Yuan Hsing-shu became pregnant, Chen Chih-ping, then only 20 years old, initially planned to have the pregnancy terminated.
 However, upon discovering she was carrying twins—a boy and a girl—he changed his mind and decided to raise the children.
 The girl was Chiung Yao.
 During the war, the family endured a turbulent life as refugees.
 To survive, they performed in plays and sold potatoes, while Chen Chih-ping and Yuan Hsing-shu also taught in various locations, including Guizhou and Sichuan.

 With both parents being Chinese literature teachers, the literary atmosphere of her family instilled in her a love for literature from a young age.
 In 1947, she moved with her family to Shanghai, where she published her first short story, The Poor Little Qing, on the Ta Kung Pao.
 In 1949, her family relocated to Taipei, Taiwan.
 After arriving in Taiwan, her father became a Chinese literature professor at National Taiwan Normal University, while her mother worked as a Chinese literature teacher at Taipei Municipal Chien Kuo High School.
 Compared to many of her peers who grew up in post-war Taiwan's poverty, Chiung Yao enjoyed a relatively privileged upbringing.
 At the age of 14, she published a short story under the pen name Lü Gui.
 In 1954, she adopted the pen name Xin Ru and published another story.

 Chiung Yao struggled academically as a child, often facing criticism from her parents.
 In her final year of high school, she fell in love with her Chinese literature teacher, Jiang Ren, who was single and much older than her.
 The two planned to marry after being admitted to university, but their relationship ended due to opposition from her parents.
 Ultimately, Chiung Yao did not pass the university entrance exams, and graduated from Taipei Municipal Second Girls' High School (now Taipei Municipal Zhongshan Girls High School).

 In 1959, she married Ma Sen-ching, a graduate of the Foreign Languages Department at National Taiwan University.
 Ma worked at Taiwan Aluminium Corporation in Kaohsiung, where the couple settled after their wedding.
 In addition to his day job, Ma was a part-time writer.
 The couple had one son, Chen Chung-wei.